joanbier/movie-search-app/README.md

 # movie-search-app

 The code presents a simple movie search application.
 The application sends a request to the OMDb API server (http://www.omdbapi.com).
+The screenshots of the application are available in the files.

 ## Technologies
 * HTML